Apply2Isar: Automatically Converting Isabelle/HOL Apply-Style Proofs to Structured Isar: Introduction

-Isar's declarative format was designed with readability and flexibility in mind, drawing inspiration from informal mathematical traditions and high-level programming languages \cite{isabelle-isar}.
+Isar's declarative format was designed with readability and flexibility in mind, drawing inspiration from informal mathematical traditions and high-level programming languages \cite{isabelle-isar}, as well as the declarative language of the Mizar proof assistant \cite{mizar-overview}.
 It succeeds on many fronts: explicit intermediate goals help clarify the proof outline and flow; the forward reasoning is often clearer to follow; and the multitude of reasoning patterns allow proofs to more closely match the reasoning one might find in a mathematical text.
-Structured Isar is also arguably more robust than traditional tactic scripts: its declarative nature ensures that a proof's overall structure, once written, remains fixed even when method behaviors change (which can happen, for instance, when simplification rules are added or removed, or between different Isabelle versions).
-If a structured Isar proof does break, it is usually easy to identify and repair broken steps, even for a user who is unfamiliar with the details of the proof (such as an AFP editor). \footnote{ Isabelle/HOL's powerful automation is often extremely effective at making these kinds of fixes.}
+Additionally, compared to apply-style proofs, structured Isar arguably provides inherent robustness benefits: its declarative nature ensures that a proof's overall structure, once written, remains fixed even when method behaviors change (which can happen, for instance, when simplification rules are added or removed, or when a referenced lemma is refactored).
+If a structured Isar proof does break, it is usually easy to identify and repair broken steps, even for a user who is unfamiliar with the details of the proof (such as an AFP editor).\footnote{ Isabelle/HOL's powerful automation tools (like \isa{try0} and \isa{sledgehammer}) are often extremely effective at fixing broken steps in structured proofs.}

-In contrast to structured Isar, apply scripts can be difficult to repair: if a step in an apply script suddenly yields a different (unintended) proof state, an error may not occur until much later in the proof, which can make it hard to identify which method invocation is the culprit.
+In contrast to structured Isar, apply-style proofs can be difficult to repair: if a step in an apply-style proof suddenly yields a different (unintended) proof state, an error may not occur until much later in the proof, which can make it hard to identify which method invocation is the culprit.
 Even once the problematic step is identified, how it should be repaired may not be clear because the correct (intended) proof state is not a fixed property of the proof.

-Despite the advantages of structured Isar, apply scripts are sometimes easier to \tit{write} since they directly manipulate the proof state and let Isabelle automatically manage current goals, simplify expressions, apply lemmas with unification, and so on.
-Apply scripts also enable rapid exploration of the search space because different methods can quickly be tried with immediately visible results.
-We explain the distinction between apply scripts and structured Isar in more depth in \cref{sec:prelims}.
+Despite the advantages of structured Isar, apply-style proof are sometimes easier to \tit{write} since they directly manipulate the proof state and let Isabelle automatically manage current goals, simplify expressions, apply lemmas with unification, and so on.
+Apply-style proofs also enable rapid exploration of the search space because different methods can quickly be tried with immediately visible results.
+We explain the distinction between apply-style proofs and structured Isar in more depth in \cref{sec:prelims}.